Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health

-The projected data, augmented with trust scores, was used to train classifiers for sepsis prediction.
-Our machine-learning pipeline was designed to combat the severe class imbalance observed in the data and to maximize precision.
-We validate the utility of Trust-MAPS by an ablation study in which we apply the same machine learning pipeline on the \texttt{PhysioNet} dataset, but without the Trust-MAPS projections-based processing, and compare the results.
+The machine-learning pipeline used in this study was designed to combat the severe class imbalance observed in the data and to maximize precision (Supplemental Section \ref{sec:ML}).
 Given the highly heterogeneous nature of patient data, we follow the Cluster-then-Predict approach \cite{ClusterPredict} to maximize performance.
-We first perform unsupervised $k$-means clustering with $25$ clusters on the training data and subsequently train a different sepsis classifier on each cluster.
-Details regarding the choice of the number of clusters and methods of analysis are described in Section \ref{sec:ML}, and results are presented in Figure \ref{fig:clustering} in Appendix \ref{app:comp}.
+We perform unsupervised $k$-means clustering with $25$ clusters on the training data and train a different XGBoost \cite{chen2016xgboost} on each cluster.
+Details regarding the choice of the number of clusters and methods of analysis are described in Supplemental Section \ref{sec:ML}, and results are presented in Figure \ref{fig:clustering} in Supplemental Section \ref{app:comp}.

+The baseline for comparison of classification performance for sepsis prediction is a model trained on the dataset after linear imputation, and without Trust-MAPS.
+We then train two separate models on data obtained after applying the first step of Trust-MAPS (physical projection), and the second step of Trust-MAPS (normal projection) respectively.
+As an additional comparison, we train a machine learning model after applying MICE.

-We refer the reader to Table \ref{tab:results1} and Figure \ref{fig:ROC} for the results comparing the performance of the data correction and imputation techniques considered along with the proposed Trust-MAPS for the task of sepsis prediction.
-The XGBoost (eXtreme Gradient Boosting) decision trees \cite{chen2016xgboost} trained on data with Trust-MAPS achieve an AUC of 0.865 and a precision of 0.922, a marked improvement over a model built using the same machine-learning pipeline, but without applying our projection methods.
-We report precision and AUC for other choices of time windows in Appendix \ref{app:different_time_window_sec}.
+We refer the reader to Table \ref{tab:results1} and Figure \ref{fig:ROC} for the results comparing the performance of the data correction and imputation techniques.
+The model trained on data with Trust-MAPS achieves an AUC of 0.901, approximately a 15\% improvement over the baseline.
+The model trained with Trust-MAPS is also better calibrated, as is evident from the reliability curve and brier score results detailed in the Supplemental Materials (Section \ref{app:calibration}.)